 Shy has been officially approved by Tadashi Suzuki to teach the Suzuki Method of Actor Training and teaches across various institutions such as Actors Centre Australia, NIDA Open, The HubStudio, Riverside Theatres and Sydney Theatre School.

 Ninefold is Sydney’s only contemporary theatre ensemble that works exclusively with the Suzuki Method of Actor Training to create performances.
 The group investigate the application of this training in an Australian context by making work that is unrelentingly intense, physically precise and imaginatively rich.

 The Suzuki Method of Actor Training

-The Suzuki Method of Actor Training, developed by renowned theatre director Tadashi Suzuki, serves to strengthen an actor's physical and vocal sensibilities and develop a highly articulate body capable of expressing and communicating with power and precision.
-It comprises of six basic physical exercises to train the Actor and solve staging problems.
+The Suzuki Method of Actor Training serves to strengthen an actor’s physical and vocal sensibilities and develop a highly articulate body capable of expressing and communicating with power and precision.
+It comprises of six basic physical exercises to train the actor and address challenges that arise in performance.

-Tadashi Suzuki’s work with his Company based in Toga, Japan is unlike anything else on the contemporary stage.
-It’s principles are deeply rooted in traditional Japanese art forms and the result is a performance that offers up a unique world view to an audience.
-In a theatre landscape dominated by naturalism and realism, Suzuki’s work hits you in the guts, gets around the brain and goes straight for the soul.
+The Suzuki Company of Toga in Japan make work unlike anything else on the contemporary stage.
+A core component of their work is an ongoing investment in the Suzuki Method of Actor Training.
+Its principles are deeply rooted in traditional Japanese art forms and the result is a performance that offers up a unique world view to an audience.
+In a theatre landscape dominated by naturalism, SCOT’s work truly hits in a visceral way.